First Nations Palliative Care

 Statewide Clinical Yarning Circle

-The Statewide Clinical Yarning Circle aims to provide leadership and collaborative education to Aboriginal and Torres Strait Islander health professionals concerning aspects of end-of-life care for adults and children.
+The Statewide Clinical Yarning Circle provides leadership and collaborative education to Aboriginal and Torres Strait Islander health professionals about end-of-life care for adults and children.
+Topics are guided by clinical specialists.

-Advance Care Yarning Art Competition: My Care, My Choice, My Belonging - 2024 winners
+The Advance Care Yarning Art Competition was held in 2024 with the theme My Care, My Choice, My Belonging.

 First place